Bella Hadid Puckers Lips For Busty Selfie After The Weeknd Breakup

 Bella Hadid shared a brand new selfie on Instagram earlier today, and it’s racking up the likes by the minute.
-Even though it’s only been live for 50 minutes, the photo’s been liked over 423,000 times so far.
+Even though it has only been live for 50 minutes, the photo’s been liked more than 423,000 times so far.

-The photo showed Bella laying her head on white pillows, as she wore what looks like a black, lacy top or bra.
+The photo showed Bella laying her head on white pillows as she wore what looks like a black, lacy top or bra.
 It left her cleavage on full display, as she paired it with a black shirt with olive green lapels.

-The model wore her hair down in loose waves, and debuted a blond look, which caught many of her fans’ attention.
+The model wore her hair down in loose waves and debuted a blond look, which caught many of her fans’ attention.
 While some wondered if it was a wig, it’s possible that Bella dyed her hair recently.

 In addition, Hadid gave a sultry look as she puckered her lips while rocking very glossy lipstick.
 She also wore mascara and silver eyeshadow.